ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 ### Implement an echo server {id="implement_echo_server"}

-Let’s start our server development journey by building a small “echo” service which accepts WebSocket connections, receives text content, and sends it back to the client.
+Let's start our server development journey by building a small “echo” service which accepts WebSocket connections, receives text content, and sends it back to the client.
 We can implement this service with Ktor by adding the following implementation for `Application.configureSockets()` to `plugins/Sockets.kt`:

 ```kotlin
 import io.ktor.websocket.*